Split System Air Conditioning Installation Brisbane & Sydney

-That is the approximate guide, but you really need to do an accurate calculation before buying your air con, or else you'll run into following issues.
-Models too powerful for the room size may run frequent short cycles to achieve the target temperature.
-This can result in the room getting too cold or hot, inadequate dehumidification, increased power use and running costs, and wear and tear on the system.
-Underpowered models may have to run more often at maximum output, which could dry the air too much and also create excessive wear.
+That is the approximate guide, but you need to do a correct calculation before purchasing your air conditioning unit, or else you'll run into following problems.
+Models too powerful for the area could run frequent short cycles to achieve the required temperature.
+This can result in the room becoming too cold or hot, inadequate dehumidification, raised power use and running costs, and wear and tear on the system.
+Underpowered models may have to run more often at maximum output, that may dry the air excessively and additionally produce excessive wear.

-- The size of the room: length, width and height.
+- Dimensions of the room: length, width, height.

-- The type of room: living room, open-plan living room and kitchen, bedroom, etc.
+- The type of room: lounge, open-plan living room and kitchen, bedroom, etc.

-- The size and orientation of the windows and glass doors.
-A large north- or west-facing window can let in a lot of heat in summer.
+- The size and positioning of the windows and glass doors in the house as large north- or west-facing window absorb a lot of heat in warmer seasons.